 Even though she has a myriad of posts, she seems to give only one an A+ rating: Purse Valley (aka PV).
 But lawsuits against replica sites like PV show that she is, in fact, the owner!
 Also, her blog URL is .cn, which is the country code top-level domain for mainland China.

 And although several readers have discredited her, she still gets questions from unsuspecting fans on what is the best place to shop for replica purses.
 Which, of course, is always PV.
+The fundemental aspect of a review blog is it's impartiality and objectiveness.
+The information should be based on real information, not profit.

 That's why here on LavalierDubai, I always review online merchants.
 I have done several so far like Mytheresa.com, Yesstyle.com and Asos.com to ensure the website's legitimacy.